 4. Build a Hanging Garden

-In the same vein as container gardens, hanging gardens can be grown indoors near a sunny window, and by using the vertical space, several productive plants can be grown in the same square footage.
+In the same vein as container gardens, hanging indoor gardens can be grown near a sunny window, and by using the vertical space, several productive plants can be grown in the same square footage.
 The hanging gardens also provide a beautiful lush corner of the house from which you can pluck tomatoes, green beans, strawberries, or lettuce leaves on a daily basis.

 5. Create a Vertical Pallet Planter